NelsonMinar/vector-river-map/README.md

 ## About vector tiles

-Vector tiles are an exciting, underutilized idea to make flexible and efficient web app.
+Vector tiles are an exciting, underutilized idea to make flexible and efficient web apps.
 Google Maps revolutioned online cartography by popularizing the use of [map tiles](http://www.maptiler.org/google-maps- coordinates-tile-bounds-projection/) to serve "slippy maps" with excellent quality and interactivity.
 Most slippy maps are raster maps, essentially a